axpogroup/AXH-SonarFish/README.md

 Raspberry Pi via a HDMI capture device.
 The Raspberry Pi receives the stream of sonar images, runs the fish detection algorithm on the data and stores the output and records the stream of sonar images.
 To facilitate continuous operation the Raspberry Pi sends regular heartbeats to a hardware watchdog.
-At a later stage a Grafana dashboard will act as cloud-based watchdog and alert users if the system is not running as expected.
+At a later stage a Grafana dashboard could act as cloud-based watchdog and alert users if the system is not running as expected.

 # Stucture
 The codebase is structured into the following sections: